-Greening Imperial is a cross-campus and community initiative that aims to transform Imperial into a university that is a pioneer and exemplar in sustainability, ultimately becoming one of the most sustainable and respected universities globally.
-The motivation for this initiative comes from a realisation that Imperial is lagging behind its peers and that significant demand exists amongst students and staff for the college to improve its ethical and environmental policies, practices and performance.
-This was evident from a student and staff survey conducted in 2017.
+Greening Imperial was a cross-campus and community initiative that ran from 2017-2020 and aimed to encourage the university to become a pioneer and exemplar in sustainability.
+The motivation for the initiative came from a realisation that Imperial was lagging behind its peers and that significant demand existed amongst students and staff for the college to improve its ethical and environmental policies, practices and performance.

 You can read the Greening Imperial Report here: Greening Imperial - A Call for Action

 Existing action on sustainability is described on the Estates Sustainability pages.